Angrezi Medium: Marketing and release

 On 12 February 2020 Irrfan Khan shared an emotional message for his fans that he wouldn't be able to promote the film due to neuroendocrine cancer.
 The next day, the official trailer for the film was launched by Maddock Films.

-The film was released in India theatrically on 13 March 2020 and digitally on the streaming platform Disney+ Hotstar on 6 April 2020.
+The film was released in India theatrically on 13 March 2020 and digitally on Disney+ Hotstar on 6 April 2020.

 Reception

 Box office

 Angrezi Medium earned ₹4.03 crore net at the domestic box office on the first day.
 On the second day, the film collected ₹2.75 crore.
 On third day, the film collected ₹2.25 crore, taking total opening weekend collection to ₹9.03 crore.

 As of 15 March 2020, with a gross of ₹10.75 crore in India and ₹2.40 crore overseas, the film has a worldwide gross collection of ₹13.54 crore.
-The movie was moved out of theaters as all theaters and cinema halls were closed due to COVID-19 pandemic on 24 March 2020.
-Furthermore, the movie was released on Disney+ Hotstar.
+The film was moved out of theaters as all theaters and cinema halls were closed due to COVID-19 pandemic on 24 March 2020.
+Furthermore, the film was released on Disney+ Hotstar.